felixarntz/web.dev/src/site/content/en/wordpress/success-on-the-web-in-context/index.md

 </figure>

 ## Success Factors
-If we look “under the hood” into what we need to achieve at each stage of the conversion funnel, we can identify a set of underlying factors that are essential to our success.
+If we look 'under the hood' into what we need to achieve at each stage of the conversion funnel, we can identify a set of underlying factors that are essential to our success.
 We call these **Success Factors**.

 ### Acquisition